keithbreazeale/keithbreazeale.github.io/README.md

 </div>

 ## Algorithms and Data Structures
-The artifact that I am choosing for the Algorithms and Data Structures category is the Binary Search Tree Algorithm.
+The artifact that I am choosing for the Algorithms and Data Structures category is the "Binary Search Tree Algorithm."
 This artifact is a data structure capable of storing bid information and enabling rapid retrieval of a specific ID number using a binary search tree algorithm.
 This artifact was developed in the CS 260: Data Structures and Algorithms course at SNHU.
 This code defines a binary search tree class (BinarySearchTree) and its associated methods to manage a collection of bids.
 It also includes utility functions for loading data from a CSV file, converting strings to doubles, and displaying bid information.
 The program uses a simple command-line interface to interact with the binary search tree.
 The video version of the Code Review can be found [here.](https://www.youtube.com/watch?v=by6N7GbmcWM)